suhassrivats/Data-Structures-And-Algorithms-Implementation/Grokking-the-Coding-Interview-Patterns-for-Coding-Questions/0_BasicsOfSubarraySubsequenceSubsets/README.md

-# README: Difference Between Subarray, Subset, and Subsequence
+# Difference Between Subarray, Subset, and Subsequence

 ## Introduction
 An **array** is a linear collection of values stored at contiguous memory locations.
 Understanding the concepts of **subarray**, **subset**, and **subsequence** is crucial for solving array-related problems effectively.
 This document explains their definitions, differences, examples, and how to calculate the number of each for a given array.